Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Experiment

 \textbf{Module Quantity Setting.} We conduct ablation studies of quantity setting for the Multi-group Context Generation and the Multi-level Deformable Block, as presented in the ninth row of Table~\ref{tab_ab}.
 As introduced in Section~\ref{cpa}, we employ multiple groups of contextual features to facilitate diverse independent similarity learning.
 The results in Table~\ref{tab_ab} demonstrate that leveraging 3 contextual groups yields a significant performance improvement, while employing more groups (5 groups) leads to a relatively slight improvement.
 Similarly, the enhancement of utilizing more feature levels (5 levels) in the Multi-level Deformable Block is also relatively minor.
 Therefore, considering the time consumption and parameter efficiency, we adopt 3 contextual groups in the Multi-group Context Generation and 3 feature levels in the Multi-level Deformable Block as the default settings.\looseness=-1

-\textbf{Temporal Inputs.} We evaluated the performance of semantic occupancy prediction and the associated computational times using varying numbers of temporal inputs, as outlined in Table~\ref{tab_tem}.
-The results indicate that the marginal gains in effectiveness when using more than three previous frames are minimal compared to the increase in computational time.
+\textbf{Temporal Inputs.} The effect of using a different number of temporal frames in terms of prediction performance and inference speed are outlined in Table~\ref{tab_tem}.
+The results in indicate that the marginal gains in effectiveness when using more than three previous frames are minimal compared to the increase in computational time.
 Therefore, we have chosen three frames as our standard configuration to achieve an optimal balance between efficiency and effectiveness.\looseness=-1